Huoleit/chess-band/README.md

 ## Background

 My friend Victor and I want to design a  wearable band that can send anonymous signals to a set of randomly assigned partners.
-You do not where does a message comes from, but it is there.
+You do not know where does a message comes from, but it is there.
 Therefore, we need a backend service and that is why I come out with this repo.
 To be honest, the final result is not as good as we expect before.
 But it is indeed a good practice to learn something about Websocket and Redis.

 ## Preview
 ![index image](images/index.png)